vendo/vendo/README.md

 It's main goal is to provide an excellent starting base for you to develop e-commerce applications with.
 It's not designed to be a drop-in e-commerce application, like Magento or OpenCart.

+Vendo will give you a very good starting base for your e-commerce application, with sane schema, a sane data model, and easy to integrate payment classes.

 ## What is special about Vendo?

  1. It will be easy to build applications with